prolific-digital/event-milestones/README.md

 - **Multisite Support**: Pull events from any site in a WordPress multisite network.
 - **Shortcodes**: Easily display milestones, rewards, and check-in buttons anywhere on your site.
 - **Featured Images**: Support for featured images on both milestones and rewards for visual engagement.
+- **Automatic Updates**: Plugin includes the ability to receive updates directly from this GitHub repository.

 ## Requirements